ken-neth-wang/crop-insurance/notebooks/# NOTES ON WHAT TO DO.md

 notes from meeting:

-find mean of yield ->
+find mean of yield -> ## 950
 stadnard deviation: increments of 50 until 300, ie. 50, 100, 150, 200, 250, 300

+try different values of standard deviations

 also, truncate on low side for yield
     -> yield can't go below 0
+    -> best way to do this is to make sure samples from growing rain don't go below 500

 rain distribution: